Skip to Content

 Typically open from mid-December to mid-April, this is one of the best things to do in Banff at Christmas.

-Once the lake is frozen, the ice on Lake Louise is cleared daily of any snowfall.
+Once the Lake Louise is frozen, the ice on Lake Louise is cleared daily of any snowfall.
 The lake needs to be solid enough for skating and for the daily snow clearing, so the exact dates of when it’s safe enough to skate on the ice is different every year depending on the conditions.

 Ice Skating at Lake Louise pulling toddler in sled